nisalperera/yolo_service/README.md

-# ros2-yolo-service
+# YOLO detections for ROS2

-ROS2 service for YOLO tasks
+I have developed this code based on the project done by Miguel Á. González-Santamarta Thanks for the great (Miguel Á. González-Santamarta)[https://github.com/mgonzs13/yolov8_ros]